 Fiddle-leaf figs are beautiful little trees that make excellent houseplants.
 They are easy to care for in the right conditions, and they are a great way to bring a little nature into your home.
 While they aren't difficult to care for, fiddle-leaf figs are prone to developing brown spots on their leaves.
 This can be concerning and frustrating for new plant owners, but luckily most of the causes are easy to treat!
 Here's what you need to know about treating brown spots on fiddle-leaf fig plants.

 Fiddle-leaf figs need well-draining soil, as they are prone to root rot.
 Root rot is a fungal infection that causes the roots of a plant to turn brown and rot, leading to a weak plant.
 The fungus that causes root rot thrives in wet soil.
-Brown leaf spots caused by root rot will be dark brown or black.
-Typically, they start at the base or edges of the leaves and spread inward.
+Fiddle-leaf fig brown spots caused by root rot will be dark brown or black.
+Typically, the spots start at the base or edges of the leaves and spread inward.
 The leaves will also fall off of the plant.
 The spots are first visible on the lower leaves, then spread upward.

 Brown spots from sun damage, also called sunburn, sun scorch, or leaf scorch, can look quite a bit like brown spots from underwatering.
 They are light brown, although they may not be as dry and crumbly as spots from underwatering.
 Some sunburns can look white or have red or yellow tints to them.
 Sunburns usually occur on the tops of leaves and can encompass large, irregularly shaped sections of the leaf.

 Too much direct sunlight can cause sun damage.
-This issue is more common in the summer or it can happen if the plant is near a reflective surface that may be amplifying the sunlight.
+This issue is more common in the summer, or it can happen if the plant is near a reflective surface that may amplify the sunlight.
 Once a leaf has been burned, it won’t return to its previous green color.

-If the brown spots on the fiddle-leaf fig are minimal, the leaf likely won’t die, although it will remain burned.
-It’s best to remove severely burned leaves from the plant entirely.
-Move the fiddle-leaf fig out of the sunlight or away from the reflective surface to avoid future burns.
+Step 1: Move the fiddle-leaf fig out of the sunlight or away from the reflective surface causing the damage to avoid future burns.

 Using this handy guide to identify the cause of your fiddle-leaf fig’s brown spots, you can determine what you need to do to help your plant recover.
 Identifying brown spots early can be the key to averting disaster, especially if root rot is causing the spots.
 However, not every brown spot is something to worry about.
 Identifying the cause of the spots is important; thankfully, the remedy is usually simple, and acting quickly can ensure your plant stays healthy for a long time to come.